Key takeaways

 1. Use a SingleCare discount card

 The most foolproof way to reduce out-of-pocket costs for Dupixent is a free coupon from SingleCare.
-A SingleCare savings card could reduce the cost of Dupixent without insurance as much as $1,900 per month.
-You can also use SingleCare on Dupixent alternatives to save even more money.
+A SingleCare savings card could reduce the cash price of Dupixent by as much as $1,600 per month.
+Sign up for SingleCare’s loyalty program to earn bonus savings on future drug purchases.

 2. Ask the prescriber for a free sample